-Modular sofas are so named because you can take apart the different sections and reattach them into different shapes according to taste/function.
-Sectional sofas on the other hand have seats ‘sectioned’ for different purposes (e.g. lounging or sleeping) but cannot normally be taken apart.
+Modular sofas are so named because you can take apart the different sections and reattach them into different shapes according to your personal taste/function.
+Sectional sofa styles, on the other hand, have seats ‘sectioned’ for different purposes (e.g. lounging or sleeping), but cannot normally be taken apart.
 Such sofas are great for creating intimacy in large rooms – for example, it makes it much easier to speak to the person at the other end of the sofa.
 It’s also a great way to save space in living rooms, as they fit perfectly into a corner of the room.

 Chesterfields are grand sofas with high, tufted armrests, and are most often upholstered in leather.
 They are reminiscent of the more ‘vintage’ look and these days can be commonly seen in civic spaces or pubs.
 The Grande Dame (below) is one example of an updated Chesterfield-style sofa.

 The camelback was first designed by Thomas Chippendale in the eighteenth century and this style of sofa with its humped, camel-like backrests, high-rolled armrests and sometimes-exposed legs, survives to this day.
-Camelbacks are very formal, and suit rooms with a Neoclassical or Georgian theme.
+Camelbacks are very formal, and suit rooms with a neoclassical or Georgian theme.
 These sofas can often clash with modern interiors, but if styled with the right accessories, can create a vintage-luxury feel in your home.